PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 Dictionary, Version 2.0.
 [Data file].
 Available from `http://www.iphod.com/
 <http://www.iphod.com/>`_.

-The example corpus is a small corpus designed to provide minimal examples of many types of phonotactic properties that can be investigated with PCT.
-For a list of the phonotactic restrictions in this corpus, see the Appendix :ref:`example_corpus_phonotactics`.

-After the corpus has been downloaded, it appears in the lefthand side of the “Load Corpus” dialogue box.
+After the corpus has been downloaded, it appears in the lefthand side of the “Load corpora” dialogue box.
 Simply select the corpus and click on “Load selected corpus” at the bottom of the dialogue box.
 Once these corpora have been downloaded once, you don’t have to do so again; they will be saved automatically to your local system unless and until you delete them.
-On subsequent loadings of the PCT software, you will still see these corpora listed in the lefthand side of the “Load Corpus” dialogue box, as in the following diagram:
+On subsequent loadings of the PCT software, you will still see these corpora listed in the lefthand side of the “Load corpora” dialogue box, as in the following diagram: